Sardinia: For 350 Years, This Parade Has Been the Highlight of Cagliari

 Roman’s Yacht at Costa Smerelda

 Ugh…you know that sinking feeling when you wake up later than you meant to?
-We are staying in a four star hotel on the fancy schmancy Costa Smerelda… where Roman Abramovich’s yacht (one of them anyway, a mere 300 feet) bobs in the harbor.
+We are staying in a four-star hotel on the fancy schmancy Costa Smeralda… where Roman Abramovich’s yacht (one of them anyway, a mere 300 feet) bobs in the harbor.

 Yet we don’t get a wake-up call and now Cindy is rushing to get all of her morning preparations done and still squeeze in some breakfast.